-- · Check that house battery disconnect switch is on.
+- Check that house battery disconnect switch is on.

 - Check pump switch at monitor panel.

-- · Check fuse in power center.
+- Check fuse in power center.

 - Check to see if water is frozen.

-Pump will not prime, sputters (no discharge, but the motor runs)
+Will not prime, sputters (no discharge, but the motor runs)

-- Check to see if there is water in the tank, or if air collected in the hot water heater. - Check for frozen water lines or water tank.
+- · Check that there is a sufficient amount of fresh water, - Use the Monitor Panel to check the fresh water tank fill level. - Check that there is not trapped air in the hot water heater. - · Check for frozen water lines or water tank.